Answers to commonly asked questions on forklift impact protection barrier systems.

 Does my forklift barrier system need to be certified?

 Technically, there is no standard or clause of a standard that relates specifically to vehicles in warehouses and factories.
-Sometimes the AS/NZS 1170 Section 3.8 is often applied, however this actually relates to road cars and vehicles and takes into account that the vehicle will have a ‘crumple zone’.
+Sometimes the AS/NZS 1170 Section 3.8 is applied, however this specifically relates to car and vehicle impact during parking, and takes into account that the vehicle will have a ‘crumple zone’.
 Forklifts however are solid steel and do not have ‘crumple zones’.
-Therefore, our ForkSafe system is designed to act as a crumple zone with its Crumple Zone Technology (CZT) in the posts.
+Therefore, our ForkSafe system is designed, engineered and simulation tested to be fit for purpose in a factory/forklift setting.

 Do I need to replace my barrier if it gets damaged?